Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Conclusion

-In this work, we propose an AIB-JSCC scheme, which can adaptively minimize the rate and distortion at the same time to achieve better reconstruction quality, larger compression ratio, and lower computational complexity than the state-of-the-art approaches.
+In this work, we have proposed an AIB-JSCC scheme for image transmission, which can adaptively minimize the transmission rate and distortion at the same time to achieve better reconstruction quality, larger compression ratio, and lower computational complexity than the state-of-the-art approaches.
 Specifically, we first derived a mathematically tractable form of IB objective for the JSCC system.
-To promise the dependency between the codewords and input, we derived the closed-form upper bound for hyperparameter $\beta$ of the loss function.
-We further proposed an algorithm which can adaptively adjust $\beta$.
-Experiments results have shown that with fixed length of codeword, IB-JSCC always achieved lower reconstruction error than IABF over various error probabilities and datasets.
-AIB-JSCC can further decrease the reconstruction error of IB-JSCC, which demonstrated the effectiveness of the proposed adaptive IB algorithm.
-In addition, the images recovered by AIB-JSCC have better visual performance and obtain higher accuracy on downstream classification task than IABF.
-AIB-JSCC also has lower computational complexity than IABF.
-For a given reconstruction error, AIB-JSCC always permitted lager compression ratio than SSCC and IABF.
-In particular, AIB-JSCC only needed around $5\%$ and $80\%$ bits compared with SSCC and IABF.
-Moreover, the codewords extracted by AIB-JSCC were robust to noise.
-The overall results showed that the proposed schemes can significantly reduce the required amount of the transmitted data, and improve the reconstruction quality and downstream tasks accuracy with lower computational complexity.
-In the future, we will further investigate IB guided JSCC systems for analog channels.
+Then, to appropriately balance the reconstruction distortion and the transmission rate, we further proposed an algorithm that can adaptively adjust hyperparameter $\beta$ of the loss function according to the reconstruction error.
+Experimental results have shown that with fixed length of codewords, AIB-JSCC always achieved smaller reconstruction error than IB-JSCC and IABF over various error probabilities and datasets, which demonstrates the effectiveness of the proposed IB objective and adaptive IB algorithm.
+In addition, the images recovered by AIB-JSCC had better visual performance and obtained higher accuracy on downstream classification task than IABF.
+For a given reconstruction error, AIB-JSCC always permitted larger compression ratio than SSCC and IABF.
+In particular, AIB-JSCC only needed around $4\%$ and $80\%$ as many elements compared with SSCC and IABF.
+Moreover, AIB-JSCC also had lower computational complexity and was more robust than IABF.
+In the parallel-channel scenarios, AIB-JSCC was able to transmit elements important for reconstruction in the subchannel with small error probability.
+The overall results showed that the proposed schemes can significantly reduce the transmission rate, and improve the reconstruction quality and downstream task accuracy with lower computational complexity.